canonical/mysql-operator/docs/explanation/security/index.md

 juju config mysql logs_retention_period=14 # days
 ```

-By default, audit log will contain entries for logins and logouts, but it can include the SQL queries done for each user with:
+By default, the audit log records logins and logouts.
+To include the SQL queries executed by each user:

 ```shell
 juju config mysql logs_audit_policy=all